tarsil/saffier/docs/migrations.md

 What is happenening here?
 Well, `saffier-admin` is always expecting an `--app` parameter to be provided.

-This `--app` is the location of your application is `module:app` format and this is because of the fact of being **framework agnostic**.
+This `--app` is the location of your application in `module:app` format and this is because of the fact of being **framework agnostic**.

 Saffier needs to know where your application object is located in order to hook it to that same